justinrosales/pluggbot/README.md

 - yt_dlp
 - python-dotenv

-Creating virtual environement **highly recommended**
+I recommend using a virtual environment.
 You can use [Conda](https://anaconda.org/anaconda/conda) to set up the environment and install necessary dependencies

 ```
-conda create --name pluggbot python=3.9
+conda create --name myenv python=3.9
 conda activate myenv
 conda install discord.py
 ...